KexinFeng/qed_fermion/README.md

-# Scalable hybrid Monte Carlo of U(1) Dirac spin liquids with low-latency CUDA kernels
+# HMC simulation of U(1) Dirac spin liquids with low-latency CUDA kernels

 We develop a GPU-accelerated hybrid quantum Monte Carlo (QMC) algorithm to solve the fundamental yet difficult problem of 𝑈(1) gauge field coupled to fermions, which gives rise to a 𝑈(1) Dirac spin liquid state